-When you think of “monitoring” your website you probably think of uptime, right?
-That’s only part of the monitoring process that you should have in place.
+When you think of “monitoring” your website, you probably think of uptime.
+However, that's only part of the monitoring process you should have.

 No Set and Forget

-Back in the day, you could put up a static HTML website and literally forget about it.
-There were only a few scripts — usually to do unnecessary animations or process your contact form.
-Once and awhile a rare update.
+You could put up a static HTML website back in the day and forget about it.
+There were only a few scripts — usually to do unnecessary animations or process your contact form *.
+Once in a while, a rare update.

-The goal is to have your site, and every page, load in under 3 seconds.
-If your site is not performing in a way to contribute to your ROI, how do you know without monitoring?
+The goal is to have your site and every page load in under 3 seconds.
+If your site does not contribute to your ROI, how do you know without monitoring?

 Old code = vulnerabilities.
 Hackers are always on the prowl for code they can compromise.
-It is not uncommon for bugs to be discovered only after actual “out in the wild” usage reported by users that then requires an immediate update.
+It is not uncommon for bugs to be discovered only after users report actual “out in the wild” usage, requiring an immediate update.

 Beyond that, code updates for performance and security concerns happen all the time.
 Every single WordPress update includes security hardening.
-By not updating and monitoring your website and server performance, you risk your website being compromised.
+You risk your website and server performance by not updating and monitoring your website being compromised.

-After updating anything on your site you want to take the time to do a quite run through on the front-end.
-This is to make sure that your site is operating properly and displaying as it should.
+After updating anything on your site, you want to take the time to do a quick run-through on the front-end.
+This is to make sure that your site is operating correctly and displaying as it should.
 For example, if you update your contact form plugin, go to the front-end of your site and use your contact form to make sure all is well.

-If you do a bunch of updates, take the time to run a performance test to see if any of the variables that can have a negative impact have surfaced.
+If you do many updates, take the time to run a performance test to see if any of the variables that can negatively impact have surfaced.

 It happens all the time.
 I have been blindsided by changes in my metrics that, at the time, I did not expect to occur.
-That is why I run checks on a regular basis to look for any changes that I need to address.
+That is why I run checks regularly to look for any changes that I need to address.

 Part of the ongoing monitoring of your site includes monitoring your plugins.
-Not only that they are tested up to the latest version of WordPress or need to be updated, but if they are even necessary.
-Besides the basic necessary plugins, I've witnessed many websites where site owners just keep adding plugins on a whim.
-Before you know it you have plugins that are duplicative and not necessary.
+Not only are they tested up to the latest version of WordPress or need to be updated, but if they are even necessary.
+Besides the essential, necessary plugins, I've witnessed many websites where site owners keep adding plugins on a whim.
+So before you know it, you have plugins that are duplicative and not necessary.
 And a sludge slow site.

 The maximum number of plugins that should be used is up to discussion.
-It all depends on the combo and quality of the plugins, theme being used, hosting and other variables that when combined determine how your site loads.
+It all depends on the combo and quality of the plugins, the theme being used, hosting, and other variables that, when combined, determine how your site loads.

-On a regular basis check that your plugins are in fact keeping up and being tested with the latest version of WordPress.
+Regularly, check that your plugins are keeping up and being tested with the latest version of WordPress.
 If they are not — find an alternative.
 This approach minimizes the potential for conflicts or problems down the road due to incompatibility.

 Checking the Data

-You also want to login to Google Console on a regular basis to check for any problems that will affect your rankings.
-Mark your calendar once a month to take a quick look-see in Google Console to see if there are any warnings.
-Hop over to analytics to see if there are any traffic issues of concern (dramatic drop-offs for example).
+You also want to login to Google Console regularly to check for any problems that will affect your rankings.
+Mark your calendar once a month to take a quick look-see in Google Console to see any warnings.
+Then, hop over to analytics to see any traffic issues of concern (dramatic drop-offs, for example).

-When performance or user issues are detected, Google can and will penalize your site in the SERPs (search engine results pages).
+When performance or user issues are detected, Google can penalize your site in the SERPs (search engine results pages).

 Links, Downtime and Monitoring

-When your site is down you want to know about that as soon as possible.
-Uptime monitoring can allow you to work with your hosting or development partners as close to the time of impact as possible to determine what the issue may be.
+When your site is down, you want to know about that as soon as possible.
+Uptime monitoring can allow you to work with your hosting or development partners as close to the time of impact as possible to determine the issue.

 If you link off-site, those links can change without notice.
-Internal linking within your site will break when you delete a page or change the URL.
-Running regular links checks to eliminate the poor experience of broken links should be part of your monitoring duties.
+In addition, internal linking within your site will break when you delete a page or change the URL.
+Therefore, running regular link checks to eliminate the poor experience of broken links should be part of your monitoring duties.

 Websites are not infallible.
-There are endless reasons that could cause your site to go down, be unavailable or not work properly.
+There are endless reasons that could cause your site to go down, be unavailable, or not work correctly.
 The last thing you want to happen is to find out from users that your site's been down or producing errors for an extended period of time.
 The sooner you are aware of any possible problems, the sooner you can address them.

 The fact is many hosts are not proactive in this regard.
 Rare is the host that will send out an email letting you know they are aware of a problem and addressing it.
 That is where subscribing to services that check these variables regularly for you is worth every penny.